hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 pruning-block-confirmations=5
 ```

-The minimum number of confirmations on a block before marking begins.
+The minimum number of confirmations on a block before marking of newly-stored or in-use state trie
+nodes that cannot be pruned.
 The default is 10.

 !!! important
     Using pruning with [private transactions](../../Concepts/Privacy/Privacy-Overview.md) is not